hhovhann/BlogPostApi/README.md

 ### Nice to have

-- Pagination and limit and sorting for find all service method -> installed ( mongoose-paginate-v2)[https://www.npmjs.com/package/mongoose-paginate-v2] which could be improved for future usages
+- Pagination and limit and sorting for find all service method -> could be improved for future usages (mongoose-paginate-v2)[https://www.npmjs.com/package/mongoose-paginate-v2]
-- Integration, Unit Tests - could be added more tests as well ass could be used testcontainers for end to end testing with the real db simulators
+- Integration, Unit Tests - could be added more tests as well ass could be used testcontainers, now we are using docker container
 - JWT user authentication and authorization mechanism - integration could be done in the later versions
 - Caching layer to increase the performance find all - integration could be done in the later versions